-Ini = Initialization data, HM = Historic Management, FM = Future Management, T=Thinning, H= Harvest, P=Planting, =maximum age extended a bit to match local management during observed period or avoid harvesting just before the end of the simulation, = the GCM data only starts in 1950, hence for future runs (Experiment 2a), you have to initialize these forests at the first time step after 1949 (i.e. 1952 for Peitz and 1950 for Soro).
-For the historical validation runs (Experiment 1a) you can start with the first available stand initialization.= Only simulate pine and spruce (no hard-woods) and regenerate as pure pine stand. = Harvest all species at the same time (i.e. 120 years).
+Table 30: Detailed FORMASAM management schedule for Peitz.
+Ini = Initialization data, HM = Historic Management, FM = Future Management, TB=Thinning from below, TA = Thinning from above, H= Harvest, P=Planting. \\= some GCM data only starts in 1950, hence for future runs, you have to initialize these forests at the first time step after 1949 (i.e. 1952 for Peitz).
+For the historical validation runs you can start with the first available stand initialization.